OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 Plugins provide a way to extend the functionality of OpenMDAO without modifying the framework itself.
 This is possible because a :term:`plugin` implements a particular interface that the framework knows how to interact with.
+While there are OpenMDAO commands that simplify the process of creating plugin distributions, this document focuses on doing so manually.
+It is targeted at users experienced with creating Python distributions or who already have an existing plugin distribution that was manually created.

+If you need to start a plugin from scratch, and are not familiar with creating or maintaing Python distributions, we greatly recommend using OpenMDAO's ``plugin quickstart`` and ``plugin makedist``.
+More information on the ``plugin`` can be read at <insert link>.

-This section describes the types of plugins available to extend the functionality of OpenMDAO and explains how to build them and how to make them usable by the framework.
+The following are guidelines describing the types of plugins available to extend the functionality of OpenMDAO and configurations of files used for creating Python distributions.
+These guidelines should lead to creating a plugin distribution that OpenMDAO can install successfully.

-The rest of this document assumes that you have already installed OpenMDAO.
+The rest of this page assumes that you have already installed OpenMDAO.
 If you haven't, learn how to do that :ref:`here <Installing-OpenMDAO>`.

 .. note:: If you intend to develop a plugin on Windows that requires compilation, you